 Where to Find the Best Fish and Chips in London

-So to celebrate what has become a staple of the British diet, here are the best fish and chips shops in London.
+So, to celebrate what has become a staple of the British diet, here is a list of some of the best “chippies” – serving the delicious delicacy of fish and chips in London.

 Brockley’s Rock